hamburgerfish/ErikOS/README.md

 It can be run on an emulator such as QEMU

+CONTROLS:
+    move cursor: WASD
+    change mode: F
+    interact: ENTER

-It contains some elements of a traditional OS such as
+ErikOS contains some elements of a traditional OS such as
 1. video graphics driver
 2. keyboard driver
 3. global descriptor table